tweckert/magnolia-vagrant/vagrant-data/tomcat/webapps/README.txt

-Download and save in this directory a Magnolia webapp bundle from https://documentation.magnolia-cms.com/display/DOCS/Bundles+and+webapps
+Download and save in this directory a Magnolia webapp bundle e.g. from https://documentation.magnolia-cms.com/display/DOCS/Bundles+and+webapps